 Belt Drive Pros

 - Cleaner- Belt drives require no lubrication.
 This means you don’t have to get your hands dirty to clean and oil them.
-Because belts aren’t coated in lube, they don’t get caked with mud or sand as easily.
+Because belts aren’t coated in sticky lube, they don’t get caked with mud or sand as easily.
 Having said this, some cyclists do choose to apply a bit of silicone lube to the belt.
 This lube can make the belt last longer and run a bit smoother but is generally not required.

-- Lighter- The belt only weighs about 87 grams.
+- Lighter weight- The belt only weighs about 87 grams.
 A standard bike chain weighs around 300 grams.
 There is also less gear that you have to carry.
 For example, while touring with a belt drive, you don’t need to carry a chain breaker, extra links, chain lube, degreaser, or chain cleaner.
 This cuts a significant amount of weight and bulk from your toolkit.
 Having said this, internal gear hubs are heavier than derailleurs.
 Everything considered, you’ll save around 100 grams by switching to a belt drive.

 - Mechanically simpler- The belt itself has no moving parts.
 They are manufactured in one loop.
 There are no pins or rollers or plates to stretch or wear out like there are on a bike chain.
 Of course, you will have to use an internal gear hub if you want gears with your belt drive.
 This adds more complexity than derailleurs.